Nutrition and

 California produces more than half of the nation’s fruits, nuts, and vegetables.
 The Farm to Family Program connects the state’s growers and packers with food banks to deliver fresh, nutritious fruits and vegetables to families in need.
 Often growers and producers have ‘excess’ produce that is either dumped or plowed under, but the Farm to Family Program ‘saves’ this produce and delivers it to food banks throughout California.

-As part of our Nutrition Education Program, our Nutrition & Wellness Educator and a team of volunteers visit distribution sites across San Diego county to provide nutrition-related handouts and recipe cards to clients.
-The recipe cards teach people how to utilize Food Bank product to make healthy and low-cost meals at home.
+- Nutrition Outreach at Distribution Sites: Our Nutrition & Wellness Educator, along with a dedicated team of volunteers, visits distribution sites across San Diego County to share nutrition handouts and recipe cards with clients.
+The recipe cards teach people how to utilize Food Bank products to prepare healthy, low-cost meals at home.

 Recipe Corner – Healthy Recipes and Videos

-The San Diego Food Bank and our North County Food Bank chapter are committed to providing healthy, nutritious food to the individuals and families we serve.
+The San Diego Food Bank is committed to providing healthy, nutritious food to the individuals and families we serve.

-Below are a selection of recipes featuring healthy fruits and vegetables.
+Below is a selection of recipes featuring healthy fruits and vegetables.
 We encourage you to try them out yourself!

 Explore Other Food Bank Programs